Pearnel Charles: Early life

 Charles was born in Brown’s Town, St. Ann on 31 August 1936.
 He attended Lime Tree Garden Elementary School, West Indies College, and the City College of the University of New York where he was President of the West Indian Students' Association.
 He graduated from City College with a bachelor's degree in political science, after which he returned to Jamaica.

 Career

 Charles became vice-president of the Bustamante Industrial Trade Union.
 In 1969, he was appointed as a Parish Councillor in the Kingston and St. Andrew Corporation.
 From 1972 to 1980 he was a senator and an elected member of parliament representing Eastern St. Thomas.
 Charles was the deputy leader of the Jamaica Labour Party (JLP) from 1972 to 1991.
 In June 1976, after a state of emergency was declared by the People's National Party, Charles was detained by armed forces and brought to Kingston for questioning.
 In 2002, he successfully ran as a JLP candidate for North Central Clarendon.
 He served as the Minister of Labour and Social Security in Jamaica from 2007 to 2012.
 In March 2016, he was elected as Speaker of the House of Representatives.

+1992 Jamaica Labour Party conference incident

+On 18 July 1992, during the private session of the Jamaica Labour Party’s 49th annual conference at the National Arena in Kingston, Pearnel Charles and several of his delegates from the East St. Thomas constituency were assaulted while attempting to enter the venue.
+Men wearing T-shirts marked “Security” reportedly attacked them and tore up some of their admission cards.
+Charles later stated that he was struck by bottles and was saved from further harm by other members of the security team.
+One of the assailants was reported to have said that Charles and his supporters would not be allowed to enter because they intended to “diss” (disrespect) party leader Edward Seaga.

+Fellow former minister Douglas Vaz, who arrived later with delegates from North Central St. Andrew, described the events as “the most shameful day” in the party’s history and said the disruption appeared organised.
+Vaz stated that his own delegates left the Arena early and advised him not to enter.

+The incident took place against the background of lingering tensions from the earlier “Gang of Five” dispute within the party.
+A subsequent internal enquiry by the three-member Bovell Committee investigated the allegations of harassment and security failures.
+The JLP’s standing committee accepted the committee’s findings and recommendations on improved security arrangements for future conferences, while maintaining that there had been no plan by the party leadership to exclude Charles or his delegates.

+Charles later characterised the episode as a challenge that ultimately strengthened his political resolve.
+He continued his career in the JLP and returned to Parliament in 2002 as the member for North Central Clarendon.